Anyone who has tried to lose weight knows there is a significant gap between “knowing” and “doing.”

 One-size-fits-all testing disclosure:

 For a field where we have a digital track record for everything from requirements to code to bugs to releases, we don’t have much information about what works and what does not work.
-Everyone tries to share the advice that they believe is right; however, before implementing the newest tip make sure to ask questions.
+Everyone tries to share the advice that he or she believes is right; however, before implementing the newest tip make sure to ask questions.
 Ask the person sharing the advice, if she has any real world experience with the method.
 And, then ask yourself or your team, if the advice is truly appropriate to and optimal for your testing situation.

 Remember your organization is unique and not a one-size-fits-all.